Skip to Content

 Fit

 Just like buying any new piece of scuba gear, the most important elements of a great scuba diving mask are the fit and comfort.
-There’s a reason so many different styles are on offer; everyone has a different face shape, so there needs to be something available for every diver.
+There’s a reason so many different styles are on offer – everyone has a different face shape, so there needs to be something available for every diver.

-Whilst it’s not a hard-and-fast rule, many female divers have slightly narrower faces or smaller features.
+Whilst it’s not a hard-and-fast rule, many women divers have slightly narrower faces or smaller features.
 Many models are now offered in multiple sizes, including narrower versions of popular designs, so consider trying both sizes.

 GTS loves: Beauchat Maxlux S, Oceanic Shadow Mini, Cressi F1 Small